Passenger Ship Website - www.simplonpc.co.uk - Simplon Postcards Home - Search - Copyright Information - Contact Us

 210ft long - 315gt - 2-cyl simple diagonal

 Monarch (1) was built in steel by R.& H.Green & Co at Blackwell, on the River Thames, and her engines were built by J.Penn of Greenwich.
 Monarch (1) was replaced with an ex-railway steamer in 1951, which became the Monarch (2).
 In 2004, a very small 12-passenger paddle steamer began operations on the River Stour in Kent.
-Her designer, owner and builder Briwn Waters named her Monarch after the Monarch (1), a favouroite of his.
+Her designer, owner and builder Brian Waters named her Monarch after the Monarch (1), a favouroite of his.

 Cosens art postcard of Monarch (1).